 If your website is the centre point of your marketing strategies, then your homepage is the lobby of your business.
 Your website homepage determines whether a user will stay to interact with your brand or business further or will they leave you high and dry?
-Here are some things you can do to ensure that your website homepage makes a user want to stick around.

 Your website homepage needs to have main graphic or a dominant element such as a header or a slider that will grab user’s eyeballs.
 A headline is usually placed below this, along with a series of text, which is the first thing that a user will read.
 This passage of text is extremely critical because it has the role to assure a user that they have come to the right place and ensure that they stick on for more action.
 Reiterate your product category and try your best not to be generic.